 The good news is that you can plan your dream wedding without losing your sanity with a little organization, realistic expectations, and strategies to stay grounded.
-And you’ll get to enjoy the process as you create a day that celebrates your love story.

 Building the Foundation: Budget and Priorities